 Notice that the total cost even after summing the payments and the taxes is less than the repayment on the 10 Year Standard Plan.
 Even if those numbers were the same, you’d much rather pay over 20 years than 10 years because of inflation.

 Of course, if you have a “good debt to income ratio,” then you won’t receive forgiveness and refinancing is best.

-It’s really important to get the student loan part of the equation right.
+It’s really important to get the student loan part of the equation right when you’re working as a veterinary technician.
 If you’re not the kind of person that would use our student loan calculator to figure out the math for yourself, we can do it for you.

 Step 4: You and your 401k / IRA should be best friends

 Many veterinarians do not have access to a 401k at work.
-Mom and pop type practices typically don’t offer them.
+Mom and pop type places like a small animal practice typically don’t offer them.
 If you do have access to a 401k, consider yourself lucky.

 It’s easier than you think because you can deduct the contributions on your taxes.
 Saving that much might only cost you $10,000 to $13,000 in take-home pay.